Hieromon/AutoConnect/mkdocs/otabrowser.md

 [^1]:For ESP32, change the following items:

     - Change the include directives appropriately for the ESP32 environment.
-    - Change ESP8266WebServer to Web.
+    - Change ESP8266WebServer to WebServer.

 !!! faq "How LED ticking during updates"
     AutoConnectOTA applies LED ticking during updates automatically.
 The destination LED port and ticker drive depends on [AutoConnectConfig::tickerPort](apiconfig.md#tickerport) and [AutoConnectConfig::tickerOn](apiconfig.md#tickeron) specifying.